About data sharing with the NHS

 Parent carers

-• the primary reason that you are accessing the service, such as your child’s autism or another neurodevelopmental condition
+• the main reason (primary health need) for accessing the service, such as your child’s autism or another neurodevelopmental condition

 Young people

-• whether their gender is the same as the gender assigned at birth
+• whether your gender is the same as the gender assigned at birth

-• the main reason they are accessing Amaze
+• the main reason (primary health need) you are accessing Amaze

-In addition, we would provide details of how long they were supported by our service and the type of contacts they have with us (no information about what was discussed at these contacts is passed on) and the reason for ending support with us.
+In addition, we provide details of how long you were supported by our service, when you attended a session (absolutely no information about what was discussed at these contacts is passed on) and the reason for ending support with us.

 Who manages the information shared with the NHS?

-The information collected about you or your young person is managed by NHS Digital, the national provider of information, data and IT systems in health and social care.
+The information collected about you/your young person is managed by NHS Digital, the national provider of information, data and IT systems in health and social care.
 The role of NHS Digital is to ensure that high quality information is used appropriately to improve patient care.
 It publishes key statistics and shares information to support important research and commissioning.

 What is the data used for?